Stuff Michael Meeks is doing

 Clearly, the usual heros - Stephan Kulow, Michael Matz, Dirk Mueller wrote the software, Kendy said enough nice things about it & Will Stephenson, with Collabora actually showed me it working to great effect.
 Thanks guys, you made my builds fly.
 In my next blog post, perhaps I'll explain how by buying Mavis Bacon's typing tutor, you can double your programming productivity by simply increasing your typing speed; or something.

-In case it's not painfully obvious: the reflections reflected here are my own; mine, all mine ! and don't reflect the views of Novell, The Lithuanian Gov't or Arnold Schwarzenegger.
+In case it's not painfully obvious: the reflections reflected here are my own; mine, all mine ! and don't reflect the views of Collabora, SUSE, Novell, The Document Foundation, Spaghetti Hurlers (International), or anyone else.
 It's also important to realise that I'm not in on the Swedish Conspiracy.
-Occasionally people ask for formal photos for conferences, bio. or fun.
+Occasionally people ask for formal photos for conferences or fun.

 Michael Meeks (michael.meeks@novell.com)